-Re: June 30, 2020 Actuarial Valuations
+Re: June 30, 2021 Actuarial Valuations

-Enclosed please find the June 30, 2020 actuarial valuations for the retirement and health plans.
+Enclosed please find the June 30, 2021 actuarial valuations for the retirement, health, and family death benefit plans.

 As requested by the System, we have attached the following supplemental schedules:

 - Exhibit A Summary of significant results for the retirement and health plans. - Exhibit B History of computed contribution rates for the retirement and health plans. - Exhibit C Schedule of funded liabilities by type for the retirement plan.1 - Exhibit D Schedule of retirees and beneficiaries added to and removed from the rolls for the retirement plan.2